codingGuy115/Personal-Projects/2D Guns Game/README.md

 Green: standard bullet.

-Red: shotgun, a couple pellets are initialized at the player and given a Y velocity in a specific range, to give a 'random spread' effect.
+Red: shotgun, a couple pellets are initialized at the player and given a random Y velocity in a specific range, to give a 'random spread' effect.

 Blue: grenade launcher.
 A projectile is given X and Y velocity depending on the distance the player is from where they click on the screen.
 The farther it is, the larger the velocity.
 The grenade follows simple simulated gravity.